BUDGIE – Power Supply 12" Vinyl LP Album

 In the world of heavy metal history, certain bands stand as titans of the genre, their music etching an indelible mark on the musical landscape.
-Among these giants, British Heavy Metal outfit Budgie holds a place of distinction, and their 1980 studio album "Power Supply", released under Active Records, solidified their legacy as pioneers of the metal movement.
+Among these giants, Welsh Heavy Metal outfit Budgie holds a place of distinction, and their 1980 studio album "Power Supply", released under Active Records, solidified their legacy as pioneers of the metal movement.
 With its electrifying sound, compelling album details insert, and iconic cover art by Adrian Chesterman, "Power Supply" remains a testament to Budgie's power and influence.

 Forging a Metal Masterpiece